Amber Heard accuses Johnny Depp of sexual assault in new claims at trial

 The Pirates of the Caribbean actor's lawyers aim to prove that Ms Heard is a "compulsive liar" and "profoundly troubled person" who tried to use a "hoax" domestic abuse story to raise her profile in Hollywood and advance her career.

-“The only medical report of an injury during their relationship was a severe one sustained by Mr. Depp after an argument shortly after their marriage, while the couple was in Australia," Mr Depp's attorney, Camille Vasquez, told the court.
+“The only medical report of an injury during their relationship was a severe one sustained by Mr Depp after an argument shortly after their marriage, while the couple was in Australia," Depp's attorney, Camille Vasquez, told the court.
 "She threw a vodka bottle at him that hit his hand and exploded, severing the end of one of his fingers.”

 Ms Heard's attorneys maintain that Mr Depp cut off his own finger in a drunken fit.